Safety training programmes

 But by the peak of construction in 2010, Pearl GTL had transported people and equipment over almost 300 million kilometres without serious injury.

-By driving staff from Doha to the industrial zone of Ras Laffan by bus, Shell saved an estimated 40 million kilometres of potential travel in passenger cars and reduced the risk by lowering the number of vehicles on the road.
+By driving staff from Doha to the industrial zone of Ras Laffan by bus, Shell saved an estimated 40 million kilometres of potential travel in passenger cars and reduced risk by lowering the number of vehicles on the road.

 The maximum speed at the plant site is 30 kilometres an hour.
 Shell introduced an in-vehicle monitoring system in 2006 that detects speeding, abrupt breaking or when a car is idling.
 Drivers cannot start cars without inserting their personal monitoring tags into a slot next to the ignition.